 The piles of Velella velella that have blown ashore recently were briefly entertaining...

 Shorebirds were not easy to come by on this day, but one nice mixed flock cruised by us before landing in some distant piles of Velella velella.

 Dunlin, Semipalmated Plovers, and probably Western Sandpipers made up the flock.

 On the bay side of the spit things were fairly tame though a couple of Caspian Terns did the deed in the distance.

-While we're talking about the coast, I went out to Cannon Beach last month with Christian and nothing ever ended up on this old blog.
+While we're talking about the coast, I went out to Cannon Beach last month and nothing ever ended up on this old blog.
 Let's fix that.

 Tufted Puffins had just returned to Haystack Rock.

 I am so excited to know that this will not be the only kind of puffin I see this year.
 Also around the rock were the usual cormorants, murres, guillemots, and Harlequin Ducks...

 The raft of murres near Haystack was pretty impressive, and even more so when they would form giant swarms.